MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Jobs.md

 faster and use fewer resources than the other job types.

 > [!IMPORTANT]
-> The parent session that created the job monitors the job status and collects
+> The parent session that created the job also monitors the job status and
-> pipeline data.
-The job child process is terminated by the parent process once
+> collects pipeline data.
+The job child process is terminated by the parent
-> the job reaches a finished state.
-If the parent session is terminated, all
+> process once the job reaches a finished state.
+If the parent session is
-> running child jobs are terminated along with their child processes.
+> terminated, all running child jobs are terminated along with their child
+> processes.

 There are two ways work around this limitation: